rbind/robinlovelace/content/post/2025-04-03-copenhagenize/index.md

 I spent the last three days in Copenhagen to examine a [thesis](https://en.itu.dk/Research/PhD-Programme/PhD-Defences/PhD-Defences-2025/March/Anastassia-Vybornova).
 I assumed the capital of bike-friendly Denmark and inspiration for the ‘[Copenhaganize index](https://copenhagenizeindex.eu/)’ (which Copenhagen of course leads, with a score of 90.2% as of 2019) would have a lot to offer a transport researcher, and it did not disappoint.
-For some thoughts, links and photos from the trip, rea
+For some thoughts, links and photos from the trip, read on!

-In fact, transport research was the reason I went: to be part of the committee examining a PhD.
+The reason for the trip was to be part of the committee examining a PhD.
-This was the second PhD defense (also known as a viva) that I’ve done, and the first outside the UK.[^1]
+This was the second PhD defense (also known as a viva) that I’ve done, and the first outside the UK, so quite a big occasion for me.[^1]
+It was also a big occasion for the NERDS group in which the research was based, as it was the first PhD that had been completed in the lab.

 The “PhD defense” (also known as the viva) processes [vary](https://eprints.bournemouth.ac.uk/37508/7/624-Article%20Text-966-1-10-20230112.pdf) from country to country and even from university-to-university within the same country (Teijlingen et al. 2022).
 In the UK, vivas take place in a “[non-public](https://vitae.ac.uk/resource/working-in-research/doctoral-research/the-viva/)” space, typically with two examiners, one internal (based in the same institution as the student) and the other external (a subject expert from a different institution).